gjurgensen/gjurgensen.github.io/Coq Equality/_posts/2021-08-03-inequality.md

         : 1 <> 2
  *)
 {% endhighlight %}

 Well, this wasn't as simple as we might have hoped.
-Let me do the dirty work of cutting it down to its leanest form:
+After trimming it down a bit, it starts to become a little more digestible:

 {% highlight Coq %}
 Check ((fun H: 1 = 2 =>